 Before trying to get pregnant:

-Talk with your doctor about whether to have screening tests for diseases that are passed down through your family (genetic disorders).
+- Talk with your doctor about whether to have screening tests for diseases that are passed down through your family (genetic conditions).

 What if you think you might be pregnant?